General Data Protection Regulation (GDPR)

 Once you have made your request, and paid any appropriate fee, you must be given the information within 40 days.

 Are there any exceptions to the right of access?

 Yes.
 Sections 4 & 5 of the Data Protection Acts set out a small number of circumstances in which your right to see your personal records can be limited.
 This is necessary in order to strike a balance between the rights of the individual, on the one hand, and some important needs of civil society, on the other hand.
-For example, you do not have a right to see communications between the Institute and our legal advisors, where that communication would be subject to legal privilege in court.
+For example, you do not have a right to see communications between the University and our legal advisors, where that communication would be subject to legal privilege in court.
 The right of access to medical data and social workers' data is also restricted in some very limited circumstances, where the health and mental well-being of the individual might be affected by obtaining access to the data.
 Your right to obtain access to examination results and to see information relating to other people is also curtailed.
 Further details on these points can be obtained at: "Access Rights and Responsibilities - A guide for Individuals and Organisations".